Alex Shapiro: Education

 Alex Shapiro was born in Manhattan and raised in its Yorkville neighborhood.
 Her early education began at the 92nd Street Y, followed by two years of elementary school at P.S.
 158, and then entering The Ethical Culture Fieldston School, from which she graduated high school in 1980.

 Shapiro began composing at age 9 and in 1977 at age 15 began formal composition lessons when she enrolled in Mannes College of Music summer classes, studying electronic music with David Tcimpidis and composition with Leo Edwards.
-She was a composition student of Michael Czajkowski and studied ear training with George Tsontakis at the Aspen Music School and Festival in 1978 and 1979, and was accepted as a composition major at the Pre-College Division of The Juilliard School in 1979 where she was a student of Craig Shuler and Bruce Adophe, graduating in 1980.
+She was a composition student of Michael Czajkowski and studied ear training with George Tsontakis at the Aspen Music School and Festival in 1978 and 1979, and was accepted as a composition major at the Pre-College Division of The Juilliard School in 1979 where she was a student of Craig Shuler and Bruce Adolphe, graduating in 1980.

 In the fall of 1980 Shapiro enrolled in Manhattan School of Music where her primary composition teacher was Ursula Mamlok.
 There she also studied composition with John Corigliano, electronic music with Elias Tanenbaum, and theory with Ludmila Ulehla.
 In 1983, upon being hired to score a documentary film in Los Angeles, Shapiro opted to leave Manhattan School of Music before graduating, having completed her third year of undergraduate studies.
 Shapiro was a member of the Manhattan School of Music Alumni Council from 1998 to 2016.

 In the summer of 1983 Shapiro moved from New York City to Los Angeles where she lived for 24 years, first in the San Fernando Valley until 1993 and then in Malibu until 2007.

 Shapiro has lived on Washington State's San Juan Island since 2007.